Belitsoft > Business Intelligence Software Development > Healthcare Business Intelligence

 Identify Patterns and Trends in Patient Health Outcomes

 The organization uses BI tools to analyze data from electronic health records: patient demographics, medical history, and treatment outcomes.
-Healthcare providers commit a notice, for instance, the patients with a particular condition are experiencing longer hospital stays and higher rates of readmission compared to patients with the same case at other hospitals.
+Healthcare providers commit a notice.
+For instance, the patients with a particular condition are experiencing longer hospital stays and higher rates of readmission compared to patients with the same case at other hospitals.
 The Business Intelligence team works with the hospital staff to examine potential causes, like delays in diagnostic testing, longer wait times for specialty consultations, and slower medication reconciliation processes.
 After they operate the data to implement targeted interventions, such as optimizing the order of diagnostic tests, reducing wait times for specialty consultations, and streamlining the medication reconciliation process.
-Because of this interference, the hospital succeeds in improving better patient outcomes.
+Because of this interference, the hospital improves better patient outcomes.

 Limitations of Healthcare Business Intelligence